 Concept development: A few sketches based on the original Session frame.
 CAD development [below] leverages SolidWorks surfacing (yes surfacing!) to design the carbon-fiber constructed frame.

 The first prototype being un-boxed in Whistler, BC.
 We produced a small prototype run just for testing with pro riders during the epic Crankworx event.
-The result - all signs pointed towards go!
+After hundred of runs down the hill, we had the results: All signs pointed toward go for production.